rj200/Glamarye_Fast_Effects_for_ReShade/README.md

-Glamarye Fast Effects for ReShade (version 3.2)
+Glamarye Fast Effects for ReShade (version 4.0)
 ======================================

 (Previously know as Fast_FXAA_sharpen_DOF_and_AO)

-**New in 3.2:** Make quality setting Preprocessor only as someone reported compatility issues with Prince of Persia - looks like too many registers so need to simplify.
+**New in 4.0:** Allow stronger sharpening.
+Optimized Ambient Occlusion to use fewer instructions and registers, which should fix compilation issues on some D3D9 Games.
+Faster and better quality Fake Global illumination; also more tweakable.
+Make bounce lighting faster and smoother by using using some blurred values we calculate anyway for Fake GI.

 Author: Robert Jessop

 License: MIT

 About
 -----